Frequently Asked Questions

 How secure is it?

 We take security very seriously at Nutmeg.
 Like many investment managers, we believe that the safest way of looking after your investments is to appoint a “custodian bank” to hold your money.
-Our custodian is called Pershing Securities Limited, which is part of BNY (Bank of New York) Mellon, the world’s largest custodian with £16 trillion in assets under custody and payments averaging £1 trillion per day.
-Pershing serves thousands of investment managers, high-net-worth individuals and major banks worldwide, including Kleinwort Benson, Nomura and Rothschild.
+Our custodian is State Street — one of the world’s largest custodians.
+State Street serves thousands of investment managers, high-net-worth individuals and major banks worldwide.

-As well as safeguarding your assets, it is Pershing’s responsibility to process payments to and from your Nutmeg account and to carry out the trades which we authorise.
-Pershing holds your investments in a segregated account for added security and never lends your assets to third parties.
-This means that your investments are protected in the unlikely event that either Nutmeg or Pershing are declared bankrupt.
+State Street holds your investments in a segregated account for added security and never lends your assets to third parties.
+This means that your investments are protected in the unlikely event that either Nutmeg or State Street are declared bankrupt.
 Nutmeg is also covered by the Financial Services Compensation Scheme, which means you may be entitled to compensation if we cannot meet our obligations.

-In addition, our site is protected to modern bank standards with 256-bit SSL encryption.
-And when it comes to communicating with us, we provide you with a secure channel to send and receive messages, called Nutmail.
+Connections to our website are protected with TLS encryption, and we offer 2-step verification to further secure your account.
+When it comes to communicating with us, we provide you with a secure channel to send and receive messages, called Nutmail.
+Learn more about how we keep your money safe.

 Can I use Nutmeg if I'm not a UK resident?

 Signing up is free and carries no obligation to invest.
 We don't charge you a penny until you transfer money into your Nutmeg account.
-And after that, you can close your funds and withdraw money whenever you decide.
+And after that, you can close your pots and withdraw money whenever you decide.
 Please remember, however, that you may not get back the full amount you invested.
+Learn more about the risks of investing »

 How easy is it to withdraw money?

-It’s your money, and you can request all or part of it back at any time.
-Withdrawals are free if you aren’t in a rush, and there are standard charges if you are.
-Apart from that, we don’t have any exit fees.
-After we close your account, we hold your personal information for a time as required by law.
+If you withdraw all your money, after we close your account, we hold your personal information for a time as required by law.
 You should always remember, however, that investments are subject to market risk and you may not get back the sum you invested.
-Read more about the withdrawal process »
+Read more about the withdrawal process.

 How does Nutmeg compare to other options I have?

-Your other main options are to build a portfolio yourself (time-consuming and you'll face commission charges) or to hand your money over to someone else (often costly and opaque).
+Your other main options are to build a portfolio yourself or to hand your money over to someone else.
 We want to give you a different, cost-effective experience.
-We put together a table of how Nutmeg compares to other investing options.
+We put together tables of how our fully managed portfolios compare to typical wealth managers and how our fixed allocation portfolios compare to typical DIY platforms.

 Does Nutmeg offer pensions?